quincy/devcon2018-http-clients-presentation/README.md

 # HTTP Clients
 ## A survey of URLConnection, Okhttp, and more
-This is a presentation I gave at Clearwater Analytics DevCon 2018 on October 19, 2018.
+This is a presentation I gave during Boise Startup Week at Clearwater Analytics on October 19, 2018.

 # Viewing The Presentation
 This presentation is written in Markdown format and is intended to be presented using the [reveal-md](https://github.com/webpro/reveal-md) tool.